 A Proud Boy pleaded for leniency from a judge, then yelled 'Trump won' on his way out

+A self-described "sergeant of arms" for the Proud Boys and a member of the far-right extremist group were sentenced to a combined 28 years in federal prison for their roles in the Jan.
+6 riot at the U.S. Capitol in 2021.

+Ethan Nordean, a leader of the Seattle chapter of the Proud Boys, was sentenced to 18 years in prison and three years of supervised release.
+Prosecutors on Friday called him the "undisputed leader on the ground" during the Jan.
+6 attack.

-Dominic Pezzola, a member of the Proud Boys who became one of the recognizable faces of the Jan.
-6 riot at the U.S. Capitol more than two years ago, was sentenced to 10 years in federal prison.
+Dominic Pezzola, a member of the Proud Boys that became one of the more recognizable faces of the riot at the Capitol, was sentenced to 10 years in federal prison and three years supervised release.

+In his address to Pezzola, 45, and Nordean, 32, Judge Timothy Kelly called the events of Jan.
+6 at the U.S. Capitol "a national disgrace."

-Judge Timothy Kelly's sentencing decision Friday is half of what prosecutors sought for Pezzola.
+Yet, his sentencing decision Friday is half of what prosecutors sought for Pezzola and nine years less for Nordean.
+The punishment reflects the seriousness of what he was convicted of, Kelly said.

+Nordean coordinated members' storming of the Capitol all with the aim of interrupting the Electoral College certification of President Biden's victory, prosecutors said.
+They also said that in weeks leading up to Jan.
+6, Nordean used social media to add new members to the Proud Boys, raised money and collected military-style equipment.

+Pezzola became known for taking a shield from a police officer during the riots and using it to bash in a Capitol window, allowing other members of the mob to rush into the building.

-Pezzola was convicted of assaulting, resisting or impeding certain officers and robbery involving government property.
-Unlike four of his co-defendants in the Proud Boys seditious conspiracy case, Pezzola was acquitted of that charge.
+He was convicted of assaulting, resisting or impeding certain officers and robbery involving government property.
+Unlike his co-defendants in the Proud Boys seditious conspiracy case, Pezzola was acquitted of that charge.

-Though its far less than what prosecutors were looking for, the sentencing is in line with that of two of Pezzola's co-defendants, Joseph Biggs and Zachary Rehl who heard their punishment Thursday.
+Though its far less than what prosecutors were looking for, the two penalties doled out Friday are in line with that of their co-defendants, Joseph Biggs and Zachary Rehl who heard their punishment Thursday.
 Biggs received 17 years and Rehl, 15 years — roughly half of what prosecutors had sought for the two.

-Both penalties are also below the most severe sentence of 18 years given to Oath Keepers founder Stewart Rhodes in his separate seditious conspiracy conviction for his actions during Jan.
+Nordean's penalty matches that of Oath Keepers founder Stewart Rhodes in his separate seditious conspiracy conviction for his actions during Jan.
 6.

-Pezzola became known for taking a shield from a police officer during the riots.
-He used it to bash in a Capitol window, allowing other members of the mob to rush into the building.

-In his plea to Judge Kelly and before his outburst, Pezzola said he stood before the court "a changed man."
+In his plea to Judge Kelly and before his outburst, Pezzola, of Rochester, N.Y., was far more emotional.
+He said he stood before the court "a changed man."

-He became emotional as he addressed his two daughters and his wife.
+He cried as he addressed his two daughters and his wife.
 He expressed deep regret for leaving his wife to care for their family and for missing major events in his daughters' lives.

 To Judge Kelly he said: "I stand before you with a heart full of regret."